MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-python.md

     *  Admin status.
     *  Access to the Explorer tab and associated data.
     *  Read and write access to Analytics data.

-## Get set up with Grafana
-1. If you don't have a free Grafana account, create one [here](https://grafana.com/login).
-You can either download Grafana to run on your computer or use the online hosted instance.

-2. Install the Azure Data Explorer [plugin](https://grafana.com/grafana/plugins/grafana-azure-data-explorer-datasource) for Grafana.

 ## Create an Azure Active Directory (AAD) application